shadow-light/sellingjesus.org/src/articles/bible-publishers.md

 ## Are publishers generous with permission?

-No. While they are not all the same, they all make it difficult to get permission, whether it is due to complicated application processes, slow responses, burdensome conditions, charging fees, or simply not granting permission.
+No. While they are not all the same, they all make it difficult to get permission, whether it is due to complicated application processes, slow responses, burdensome conditions, charging fees, or simply not granting permission.[^edits]

  * The non-commercial permission form [for the NIV](https://www.biblica.com/permissions/) has *__49 fields__* to fill out, including one for your "distribution and marketing strategy".
  * Crossway allowed the ESV to be used by open source Bible apps for some years, and then suddenly decided to [stop and recoup licensing fees](https://www.crosswire.org/pipermail/sword-devel/2019-June/047095.html).
 Several open source Bible apps were then [forced to remove it](https://github.com/AndBible/and-bible/wiki/FAQ#i-cant-find-esv-any-more-in-downloads-whats-wrong), resulting in these apps receiving very negative reviews from oblivious users ("Poor review due to the fact that ESV version is no longer available").